 One greatly sympathises with Philips’ contention that Washington’s response to the referendum and its inaction over Iraq’s military takeover of Kirkuk from the Kurds constituted a low-point in US relations with an ally that had sacrificed over 1,700 of its Peshmerga forces to help combat the threat posed by the Islamic State.
 Those tense few weeks saw renewed feelings of betrayal among the Kurdish population, who are generally very pro-American and pro-Western in a region that generally is not.
 It’s understandable why Kurds feared another betrayal as they vividly remember 1975 when the US failed to prevent its ally, the Shah of Iran, from unilaterally pulling the plug on a cynical covert operation in support of their war with Iraq to make a deal with Saddam Hussein, which allowed him to brutally crush the Kurds unopposed.
 They also remember President George H.W.
 Bush’s initial inaction in the aftermath of the 1991 Persian Gulf War when Saddam Hussein crushed their uprising, which saw millions of Kurds flee in terror into neighbouring Iran and Turkey.
-Bush had implied that the US would support the Kurds with helicopter gunships, but American public opinion, along with Britain and France, compelled Bush to reverse course and intervene with the establishment of the no-fly zone over Kurdistan – which doubtlessly saved countless numbers of Kurdish lives and incubated the autonomous region we have today.
+Bush had implied that the US would support the Kurdish uprising but he didn’t initially do anything when the Kurds revolted against Saddam and were brutally suppressed.
+However, American public opinion, along with that of Britain and France, compelled Bush to reverse course and intervene through the establishment of the no-fly zone over Kurdistan – which doubtlessly saved countless numbers of Kurdish lives and incubated the autonomous region we have today.

 As with most books dealing with the Kurdish question, Philips gives his readers a basic history lesson on how the Kurds were initially denied statehood and self-determination in the 1920s before going into recent events.
 However, even the book’s basic concise history, of which there is an abundance of easily accessible source material in English, has far too many very simplistic mistakes as does its account of events that transpired less than two years ago.